-The chairman of the management board of RCB Harald Kröger holds the power of attorney at the sole shareholder of RCB, Raiffeisen Bank International AG.
-The member of the board of RCB Heike Arbter is a member of the Exchange Council of the Stuttgart Stock Exchange.
+The chairman of the management board of Raiffeisen Centrobank AG ("RCB"), Harald Kröger, holds the power of attorney at the indirect sole shareholder of RCB, RBI.
+In addition he holds the position as Head of Group Investment Banking in RBI.
+The member of the board of RCB, Heike Arbter, is a member of the Exchange Council of the Baden-Wuerttembergische Wertpapierboerse in Stuttgart.